Applying the FAIR Principles to computational workflows: Computational workflows and why FAIR matters

 \section{Computational workflows and why FAIR matters}

-Scale-ups in research data and the rise of data-driven science have spurred the research community to find solutions for managing and automating complex computational processes, ensuring efficiency, reproducibility, scalability, collaboration, and quality-assured transparency.
+Scale-ups in research data and the rise of data-driven science have spurred the research community to find solutions for managing and automating complex computational processes in order to ensure efficiency, reproducibility, scalability, collaboration, and quality-assured transparency.
 Computational workflows are a special kind of software specifically targeted at handling multi-step, multi-code data pipelines, data analyses, and other data-handling operations, especially through the efficient use of computational resources to transform data inputs into desired outputs.

 Computational workflows are software with two prominent characteristics: (i) the composition (component number, order, structure) of \textbf{multiple components} that include other software, workflows, code snippets, tools, and services; and (ii) the \textbf{explicit abstraction} from the run mechanics in some form of \textbf{high-level workflow language} that precisely specifies the flow of data between the components, relying on a dedicated management system concerned with data handling and code execution.
 Metadata details the dependencies and computational requirements, including those of the computational environment \cite{SCHINTKE202482}.